Resource Center

 • One‑to‑one messages are formally prohibited.
 Policies ban direct communication, but day‑to‑day needs — especially in individualized instruction and extracurricular contexts — push staff toward informal workarounds in those same unsupervised channels.

-Both paths lead to the same place: there is no reliably supervised home for necessary one‑to‑one communication.
+Both paths lead to the same place: there is no reliably school-governed home for necessary one‑to‑one communication.
 Over time, that gap amplifies every other weakness in the system — from turnover, to decentralization, to oversight that only begins after a concern is raised.

 Long‑term, your supervision model rises or falls on a single practical question: